elsachialee/Adapply-essay/README.md

 ## 1. Why are you interested in programming?
 What have you done to expose yourself to programming so far?

 I was born and grow in Shanghai, China.
-I immigrated to the States about five years ago, at my thirtieth.
-It is not a good age to get a new start.
-When I was in China, my advantage is my language skill- I can speak English, ensuring me a good career development.
-However, after I moved here, my advantage turns into a weakness.
-Programming is a skill that can fulfill me.
-As programming is an internationally accepted skill.
-As long as there is an Internet and computer, programming will keeping going and developing.
-And programming industry is a booming one with passion and enthusiasm.
-Programming is a skill that can fulfill me.

-I am new to programming, but I worked with engineers.
-When I was in China, I am working for game company.
-We have a software engineering team but all males.
-One year ago, I work with my husband on our start-up; we work with software engineer to help us with the database management.
+I immigrated to the States five years ago, at my thirties.
+Living in a country speaking Mandarin, the ability of English is my advantage, while here in the States, it turns out to be a weakness.
+Therefore, I am eager to find a real “solid” skill to fulfill myself.

+Objectively speaking, I think programming is a lifetime skillset, even though programming is keeping updating and developing.
+The programming industry is booming and software engineers are always in huge demands.

+Personally speaking, I like programming since it is a career with details, rules, innovation, passion and enthusiasm.
+Engineers need basic rules to generate codes, and need creative thoughts at the meantime.
+I took accounting classes in Bellevue College for the bookkeeping certificate.
+The part I don’t like about accounting is that everything is following the regulation.
+I cannot be creative as an accountant.

+During my working experience, I worked with engineering team.
+As a team player, I get well along together.
+For myself, I am just working on the Ada jumpstart classes on the Github.
+The codes look mystery so far and I believe that I can do much better in the near future.

 ## 2. If you are accepted into our program, where do you see your career in 5 years?
 After graduated from the Ada, I am a qualified soft-engineer.
 I can see software engineering jobs everywhere in various companies.
 The big Tech companies, such as Mircosoft, Google, Amazon, are always in a huge demand of engineers.
 As the development of Internet and online-shopping, companies such as Costco, Starbucks also need soft-engineers for website maintenance or apps developments.
 Also, small startup no matter what kind of type is always eager for engineers.
 I can see myself as a junior soft engineer in those industries for no more than 2 years.
 I will enrich myself through the working experience and I believe I will success.
 I will specialize in one area of the engineering and be a master of it.
 Later on, I will be a senior engineer in that area such as web engineering.